ThakeeNathees/pocketlang/README.md

 4. Add `src/include` to include path.
 5. Compile.

-If you weren't able to compile it, please report by [opening an issue](https://github.com/ThakeeNathees/pocketlang/issues/new).
+If you weren't able to compile it, please us report by [opening an issue](https://github.com/ThakeeNathees/pocketlang/issues/new).

 ## References